Robotech (role-playing game): Reception to 1st edition

-In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted that if terms like "Zentaedi" and "destruction of the SDF-1 and 2" were unfamiliar, "Robotech is probably not the giant robot game for you.
+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted that if terms like "Zentraedi" and "destruction of the SDF-1 and 2" were unfamiliar, "Robotech is probably not the giant robot game for you.
 But for fans ...
-Robotoech is giant robot heaven, a remarkably detailed simulation ... that's as certain to satisfy the obsessed as it is to baffle the uninitiated."
+Robotech is giant robot heaven, a remarkably detailed simulation ... that's as certain to satisfy the obsessed as it is to baffle the uninitiated."
 Swan questioned if some of the detail required for character creation was necessary, asking, for example, if "Physical Beauty will be relevant very often in Robotech adventures."
 But Swan found the war machine descriptions "faultless.
 Every nut, bolt, and circuit is lovingly detailed."
 Swan admitted that the combat rules might seem excessive, but pointed out that "they allow players to relish every smack, crunch, and spurt of a Mecha assault, which is what Robotech is all about."
 Swan concluded by giving the game a rating of 2.5 out of 4.